ShadyNikooei/Brain-Tumor-Detection-With_MATLAB/README.md

 ## Output Example

-Here is an example of the program output:
+Here is some examples of the program output:

 <!--![Tumor Detection Result](output_example.png)